-The Girls’ Education Challenge (GEC) was launched by the UK’s Foreign, Commonwealth and Development Office in 2012 as a 12 year commitment to reach the most marginalised girls in the world and is the largest global fund dedicated to girls’ education.
+The Girls’ Education Challenge (GEC) was launched by the legacy Department for International Development (DFID) – now the Foreign, Commonwealth and Development Office (FCDO) – in 2012, as a 12-year commitment to reach the most marginalised girls in the world.
+It is the largest global fund dedicated to girls’ education.
 The UK is committed to ensuring millions of girls in some of the poorest countries, including girls who have disabilities or are at risk of being left behind, receive a quality education.
 Through the GEC, we aim to transform the lives of over one million of the world’s most marginalised girls through quality education and learning.
 Access to a good quality education and learning opportunities will empower these girls to secure a better future for themselves, their families and their communities.

 The first phase of the GEC (2012 - 2017) directly provided quality education for over a million marginalised girls.

 The GEC is now in its second phase (2017-2025) which is enabling existing GEC beneficiary girls to complete primary school, transition to secondary education, and progress on to technical vocational training or employment.